mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.2-1.15.3/changelog/index.md

 * Docker v18.09.3
 * Calico v3.5.2
 * Support for Mesos pre-reserved roles for etcd, control-plane, public-node and private-node, and placement rules for etcd.
 * Modify how etcd placement constraints are defined, there is now a separate `etcd.placement` option.
-For backwards compatibility, if it's left empty the value from `kubernetes.control_plane_placement` will be used.
+For backwards compatibility, if left empty, the value from `kubernetes.control_plane_placement` will be used.

 #### Bug Fixes